Colightech/E-Commerce-Web-stack-Portfolio-Project/README.md

 Technology Use:
 React js, Css,
-Intended to use MongoDB, but had little challenge on backend connection, I had to use a product Domy data js file as a Database, found under Assets on the folder structure.
+Intended to use MongoDB, but had little challenge on backend connection, I had to use a product Dummy data js file as a Database, found under Assets on the folder structure.